Professional Certifications of Audit Staff

 Sponsored by ISACA (www.isaca.org)

 The Certified Information Systems Auditor is attained by auditors who specialize in the auditing of information systems, security, and privacy.
 The certification requires the applicant to be an experienced professional, pass a certification exam, and submit an ethics certification.

 Sponsored by the ACFE (www.acfe.org)

-Certified Fraud Examiners are professionals with significant experience in their own field of fraud prevention who have passed the CFE examination.
-Certificate holders are required to continue their education and maintain high professional standards to maintain certification.
+Certified Fraud Examiners are professionals with significant experience in the field of fraud prevention who have passed the CFE examination.

 Exam administered by the AICPA (www.aicpa.org).